 Many recipes will use different toppings but honestly I found more than a dusting to be a little much.
 There are also ways to customize the sugar mixture.

-- Dip the whole roll in melted butter and roll in sugar mix.
-You might need to make a little more cinnamon sugar if you do this
+- Extra cinnamon sugar.
+Dip the whole roll in melted butter and roll in sugar mix.
+You might need to make a little more cinnamon sugar if you do this.

-- Drizzle with a glaze.
+- Add a glaze.
+Drizzle with a glaze.
 Whisk together 1/4 cup of powdered sugar, 1/2 teaspoon of vanilla extract or almond extract and 1-2 tablespoons of whole milk- drizzle while warm.
 This way, they taste more like a cinnamon roll.

-- Switch up the sugar.
+- Swap out the spices.
+Switch up the sugar.
 Instead of adding ground cinnamon and nutmeg, swap out pumpkin pie spice or apple pie spice.

 - Make them colorful!
 What a surprise on the inside when the sugar was colored.
 Just add some color sanded sugar to the blend and it will melt together.